Don Gregorio Antón: Recognition

-In Light Work's Annual Contact Sheet of 2007, the poet and photo-historian John Wood wrote, "Don Gregorio Antón's photographs radiate compassion like the work of no other living artist I know.
+In Light Work's Annual Contact Sheet of 2007, poet and photo-historian John Wood wrote, "Don Gregorio Antón's photographs radiate compassion like the work of no other living artist I know.
 They are filled with an intense humanity we usually find only in a few documentary photographers and photo-journalists—the Smiths, Salgados, and Nachtweys.
 Antón is, however, a different kind of photographer, though one could call his work a document of the spirit, the journal of a sacred quest.
 But his photographs are not even photographs in the usual sense of the word—those captured moments of a past reality, be they taken by someone's uncle at a family picnic or by Paul Strand in a French village.
 His images, though equally real, are constructions of psychological realities, portrayals of mythic fears, sacrifices, and hopes...
 In the presence of such art we are in the presence of the sacred."
-In 2010, Aperture exhibited a selection of this work in Mexico & Afuera: Contemporary Mexican and Mexican-American Voices, and Selections from En Foco featuring Chicano, Mexican and Mexican American photographers.
+In 2010, Aperture exhibited a selection of this work in Mexico & Afuera: Contemporary Mexican and Mexican-American Voices, and Selections from En Foco featuring Chicano, Mexican, and Mexican American photographers.

-Antón's work was shown in EN FOCO: New Works/Crossing Boundaries, a collaborative exhibition by the editor and publisher, Miriam Romais and the historian and director of BRIC ARTS, Elizabeth Ferrer, in 2013.
+Antón's work was shown in EN FOCO: New Works/Crossing Boundaries, a collaborative exhibition by editor and publisher Miriam Romais and historian and director of BRIC ARTS Elizabeth Ferrer, in 2013.
 Ferrer wrote of this exhibition in the photographic journal Nueva Luz, "For the series included in the exhibition, Arc of Tragedy, Antón placed photographs into reliquaries, shrine-like objects created to house religious artifacts (or literally, relics) such as the fragment of a saints’s bone or clothing.
 Antón’s reliquaries display small photographs, often self-portraits depicting some kind of ritual act or moment of ecstasy.
 There is an otherworldly quality to these images; they are primal and visceral, yet suffused with shadows and never fully comprehensible.
 The artist’s aim is not to provide fixed meanings or readings, but for the viewer to complete these works, to project their own memories, dreams, or emotions upon the imagery and to continue this unending project of the search for self."